-Each file or each section of the appended file starts with three lines, the first gives the current ion/md step, the second gives the dimension of the matrix, and the last indicates how many different R are in the file.
+Each file starts with two lines, the first gives the dimension of the matrix, while the latter indicates how many different R are in the file.

 The rest of the files are arranged in blocks.
 Each block starts with a line giving the lattice vector R and the number of nonzero matrix elements, such as: